 Paula wished to be an architect and, with an innate interest in design, would spend time drawing up plans to alter her childhood home.
 She attended Melbourne Church of England Grammar School, and despite her desire to work as an architect, was strongly encouraged to study dress design instead.
 Never the less, Paula continued to study maths, physics and chemistry in case an opportunity to study architecture arose in the future.

 Paula’s first job was as a salesperson in a bridal and evening wear department.
 She was soon doing all of the alterations.
-In 1943 Paula married Beverely Ralph Stafford and relocated to Beverly’s home on the South Coast.
+In 1943 Paula married Beverley Ralph Stafford and relocated to Beverley’s home on the South Coast.

 Many visitors asked where these clothes came from and, after learning that Paula made them, asked her to make clothes for them.
 While Paula was busy with four young children and a growing business, she also designed the U shaped apartment building called Fiesta.

 Paula’s attic workroom became too small and the family home was altered to create a shop which opened in early 1956.
 Initially called Fiesta, the shop was later known as The Tog Shop, The Bikini Bar and finally Paula Stafford of Surfers Paradise.
 Orders were completed within twenty four hours to give people an opportunity to wear their new bikinis and beach wear while still on holiday.

 Paula collaborated with the Gold Coast Council in many promotions to New Zealand and interstate to encourage visitors to the Gold Coast.
 The promotional tours included fashion parades in the streets and other venues with Courtesy Maids and Golden Girls wearing bikinis and other clothing designed by Paula.